-Let's return to our example email.
-The second line shows that Exim delivered the email to firstname.lastname@example.org.
+Let’s return to our example email.
+The second line shows the email was delivered to firstname.lastname@example.org.
 The router (

 R=) used was virtual_user and the transport (

-This email was sent from the example.net website: it is a comment moderation email from the website's WordPress install.
+This email was sent from the example.net website (it is a WordPress comment moderation email).
 The email has one recipient: firstname.lastname@example.org.
-Because catalyst2.com doesn't live on the server Exim looked up where catalyst2.com does live (
+Because catalyst2.com doesn’t live on the server Exim looked up where catalyst2.com does live (

-R=lookuphost) and sent the email to the remote SMTP server.
-We can also see that the remote server accepted the email for delivery.
+R=lookuphost).
+It next sent the email to the remote server.
+The log entry also shows that the remote server accepted the email for delivery.

-If these two example made sense then you can already debug many common issues.
-Let's run through some examples.
+If these two examples made sense then you can already debug many common issues.
+Let’s run through some examples.

 cPanel servers let users select whether incoming emails should be routed locally or remotely.
 This can cause delivery issues.
 For instance, let’s imagine that the domain example.net uses G Suite for email: